ianastafeva/Tolk_test/README.md

 6) Install the needed python packages with the following command:

    >pip install -r requirements.txt

+7) Download needed nltk files by the following commands:
+   >python
+   >import nltk
+   >nltk.download()

+ In the GUI window that opens simply press the 'Download' button to download all corpora

 Now the user is set to run the codes of the projects